BoboTiG/ilovemoney/docs/security.md

 # Security

-Ihatemoney does not have user accounts.
+Ilovemoney does not have user accounts.
 Instead, authorization is based around shared projects: this is a bit unusual and deserves some explanation about the security model.

-First of all, Ihatemoney fundamentally assumes that all members of a project trust each other.
+First of all, Ilovemoney fundamentally assumes that all members of a project trust each other.
 Otherwise, you would probably not share expenses in the first place!